About the Civic Fellowship

 Applicants will receive detailed program information once they submit their application.

-– Placement Notification: Fellows will be notified about their placements by the end of April
+– Placement Notification: Fellows are usually notified about their placements by the end of April

-– Start Date: Internships start the first 2 weeks of June.
+– Start Date: Internships start the first 2 weeks of June and last a minimum of 8 weeks.
 Later start dates can be arranged only when a student’s academic schedule conflicts with the start date.